walterlee7/walt-website/ReadMe.md

-Walter Lee Project Website: March 17, 2019.
+## Walter Lee Project Website: March 17, 2019.

 View is built with ReactJS.

+My published projects are displayed at [walterlee.net](https://walterlee.net).

 Website theme is based on Grayscale Bootstrap 4 from https://startbootstrap.com/themes/grayscale/.